 You can bring any witnesses with you.
 Your witnesses can make statements too.
 Show the clerk-magistrate any photographs, police records, hospital reports, or property damage bills that you have.
 It is okay if you do not have any of these.
 You will still have evidence, because your statements made under oath are evidence.

 The abusive person also has the right to make a statement.
-He may have a lawyer there.
+They may have a lawyer there.
 That lawyer may ask you questions.

-The clerk-magistrate will decide whether or not he or she has enough facts to know if a crime happened.
-If she decides that she has enough information, she will issue a criminal complaint.
-If she decides that she does not have enough information to know if a crime happened, she will not issue a complaint.
-If she does not issue the complaint, the case is over.
+The clerk-magistrate will decide whether or not there are enough facts to know if a crime happened.
+If the clerk-magistrate decides that there is enough information, they will issue a criminal complaint.
+If the clerk magistrate decides that there is not enough information to know if a crime happened, they will not issue a complaint.
+If the clerk magistrate does not issue the complaint, the case is over.

 What happens after the clerk-magistrate issues the complaint?